Composer / Conductor Jacob Avshalomov

 that sweeps over every individual there into every fiber of every human being

-by a machine, and the machine, no matter what it is, can never share those
+a machine, and the machine, no matter what it is, can never share those feelings.

-feelings.
-So that’s what I mean when I say then that music is essentially
+So that’s what I mean when I say then that music is essentially something

-something to do.
-It’s for the doer, and only as a byproduct is it for
+to do.
+It’s for the doer, and only as a byproduct is it for the audience.

-thing that is being demonstrated by this enormous range of availability
+being demonstrated by this enormous range of availability — that

-— that the sense of new-fangled or old-fashioned is a very temporary
+the sense of new-fangled or old-fashioned is a very temporary thing.

-thing.
-A piece or an artwork can be old-fashioned for just a short
+A piece or an artwork can be old-fashioned for just a short time.
+It

-time.
-It can be displaced by something avant-garde now, and last year’s,
+can be displaced by something avant-garde now, and last year’s, last decade’s

-last decade’s could be viewed and felt as old-fashioned for a decade or two.
+could be viewed and felt as old-fashioned for a decade or two.
+But

-something to death, and you wished to God there were a fresh minty taste
+to death, and you wished to God there were a fresh minty taste in your mouth

-in your mouth for the music.
-But after a while it takes its place in
+for the music.
+But after a while it takes its place in the historic

-the historic spectrum.
-Who would say, nowadays, that the elder Bach
+spectrum.
+Who would say, nowadays, that the elder Bach is old-fashioned,

-is old-fashioned, which his sons and the composers of their period thought?
+which his sons and the composers of their period thought?
 It’s absurd.

-So this general availability is helping us prove the possibility
+So this general availability is helping us prove the possibility of this

 * *